magento/architecture/design-documents/services-orchestration.md

 Such a mechanism can be useful with the evolution of an existing application.
 Major scenarios can be described with such language.
-For monolithic app the scenario rewrote such way will be backward compatible.
+For monolithic app the scenario rewrote such way will be backward compatible because scenario will run the same operation in the monolith execution context.

 ## Extensibility
 Replaceability requirement limits us in options that we can guarantee.